 In this tutorial, you will learn-

-What happens if a System under test has not undergone Stability Test?
+- Problems if a System under test has not undergone Stability Test

 For an application under test where a large number of users are introduced and applications that have to run for months without restarting, a number of problems are likely to occur:

 - the system slows down